Illinois Court Records

 Can I Get a Misdemeanor Removed from a Record in Illinois?

 Statutes Chapter 20 § 2630/5.2 of Illinois law allows the removal of most misdemeanor offenses from public records.
-In order to be eligible for record deletion, the offender must not be charged with any current crimes or completing a term in jail or probation.
-The defendant can petition for record deletion only after completing his/her jail term and other probation terms.
+In order to be eligible for record deletion, the offender should not be charged with any current crimes or be completing a term in jail or probation.
+The defendant can petition for record deletion only after completing their jail term and other probation terms.
 Some misdemeanors cannot be deleted from public records.
 Examples of such select crimes include sex offenses involving children, eviction cases, and cases of driving under the influence (DUI).

 Can a DUI Record Be Expunged in Illinois?